Daily Sales Data Collection Workflow¶

 Test the Workflow

-- Verify data is correctly stored in the database
+- Check that data is properly inserted into the database

 -